 The Sub-Fund has as its objective sustainable investment within the meaning of Article 9 of SFDR.
-The Sub-Fund is managed taking into consideration responsible and sustainable principles and aims to be target issuers with a significatively exposure of percentage or their revenues to the 17 Sustainable Development Goals of the United Nations.
+The Sub-Fund is managed taking into consideration responsible and sustainable principles and aims to be target issuers with a significatively exposure of percentage or their revenues to the 17 Sustainable Development Goals of the United Nations with a minimum threshold of 50% consolidated revenues of the entities held in the portfolio (excluding cash, derivatives and Money Market Funds).

-The Sub-Fund considers, at least, the following objectives, and proceed to the reporting of this ESG indicators as part of the monitoring and the evolution of the portfolio's ESG performance:
+For private issuers, the Sub-Fund considers, at least, the following objectives, and proceed to the reporting of this ESG indicators as part of the monitoring and the evolution of the portfolio's ESG performance: